 That’s why residential telemarketing is only viable with the older population.

-Nevertheless, I DO know agents who work telemarketing leads with consistent success.
+Nevertheless, I DO know agents who work telemarketing insurance leads with consistent success.

 Options For Handling Telemarketing

-Alternatively, outsourcing telemarketing works, too.
-You can hire telemarketers locally, nationally, or internationally.
+You can hire telemarketers locally, nationally, even internationally.

-While hiring overseas telemarketers significantly reduces the average lead price relative to on-shored telemarketing, expect a reduction in lead quality.
+While hiring overseas telemarketers significantly reduces the average lead price relative to on-shored telemarketing, expect a reduction in quality insurance leads.